 Two of the three larval indices allow for a comparison of larval densities pre- and post-1991.
 The beach larval index in 1990 is relatively high, and there is a dramatic reduction in the index in 1991 (Table 1).
-From 1992 onwards, the beach larval index is variable and larval densities in some years are equally as high as 1990 (Table 1).
+From 1992 onwards, the beach larval index is variable and larval densities in some years are as high as 1990 (Table 1).
 However, the beach larval index is reflective of productivity at one section of a main spawning beach and may not be reflective of productivity at other beaches, bays and/or regions.
 This index was useful for determining peak spawning and emergence timing and was incorporated into the year-class multiplicative model (Evans & Nakashima 2002), but its limited spatial coverage precludes its use as an indicator of capelin collapse or non-collapse.
 The beach and surface tow indices tracked each other in most years (Table 1; Nakashima & Mowbray 2014), but the relationship is not significant, which may be a reflection of the surface tow index sampling older larvae that have experienced mortality processes in the nearshore area as well as including contributions from demersal sources of larvae.
 The importance of nearshore demersal sources of larvae to recruitment is currently unknown.

 Frank et al. (2016) argued that since late-stage larval production did not decrease appreciably post-1991, capelin biomass did not collapse.
 Late-stage larval abundance estimations pre- and post-1991 were sourced from Dalley et al. (2002) (1982-86) and Nakashima and Mowbray (2014) (2008-2012).
 While Frank et al. (2016) compared August in both decades, the persistently late spawning in capelin since 1991 has resulted in smaller and younger larvae in August 2008-12 compared to August 1982-86, and a better comparison would be between August pre-1991 and September post-1991 (Nakashima & Mowbray 2014).
-The average larval densities in Trinity Bay in September 2002-2015 is 30.9 m-2 (SD: 26.9, range 6.73-96.95 m-2), which is almost half the August 1982-1986 estimate (48.8 m-2, SD: 15.1, range 33.2-73.6 m-2) (Table 1).
+The average larval densities in Trinity Bay in September 2002-2015 is 30.9 m-2 (SD: 26.9, range 6.73-96.95 m-2), which is considerably lower than the August 1982-1986 estimate (48.8 m-2, SD: 15.1, range 33.2-73.6 m-2) (Table 1).
 The trend in the 2000s is for lower and more variable larval densities compared to the 1980s; for example, in 12 of the 14 years in the 2000s, average larval densities in September were less than the average August larval densities in the 1980s (Table 1).
-Capelin productivity has decreased since 1991.